 Daylight Saving Time adjusts the time display to account for local Daylight Saving Time when Time+Date is selected as a Digital Readout on the Sonar View (see Select Readouts).
 Selecting On adds one hour to the time display adjusted for your local time zone.
 Selecting Off leaves the time display as adjusted for your local time zone.
-This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode) and when an optional-purchase GPS receiver is connected.
+This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode).